Siguranța împotriva incendiilor și a degajărilor de monoxid de carbon

 It's important for you to feel safe and secure wherever you choose to stay.
 Before taking a trip, here's some advice to consider.

 Know before you go

-Be sure to check if a place has smoke and carbon monoxide detectors, both before booking and upon arrival.
+Be sure to check if a place has smoke and carbon monoxide alarms, both before booking and upon arrival.
 You can find this out in the list of amenities under Home safety.

-Carbon monoxide detectors aren’t common in many parts of the world, so we recommend bringing one with you, especially if the place you’re staying in doesn’t list one.
+Carbon monoxide alarms aren’t common in many parts of the world, so we recommend bringing one with you, especially if the place you’re staying in doesn’t list one.